wlh18/javascript-2/ReadMe.md

   var firstName = namesArr.shift()

   //namesArr now looks like this: ['Jonathan', 'Josh']
-  //Similar to .pop, .shift can be assiged to a variable.
+  //Similar to .pop, .shift can be assigned to a variable.
   //firstName will be equal to 'Andrew'
   ```